MohamedAmineOuali/OpenSuSe-Configurations/Install Nvidia driver on OpenSuse (optimus laptops)/README.md

     $ prime-select intel

-Then log out and log in to apply the changes.
+Then logout and login to apply the changes.

 #### verification
-To check if The NVIDA GPU is on and library are loaded
+To check if the NVIDIA GPU is on and the libraries are loaded

     $ nvidia-smi

-This command should dipaly something similar to this
+This command should output text similar to this

 ```
 +-----------------------------------------------------------------------------+